Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.4Location

-Why for a family holiday — Westin Ka'anapali Ocean Resort Villas opened in 2003 on the north end of Ka'anapali (next door to Honua Kai and Westin Nanea) — 1,021 villas across the property, the largest all-villa-property on Maui by villa count.
-The working family-flagship is the Two-Bedroom Lockoff Villa (1…
+Why for a family holiday: Westin Ka'anapali Ocean Resort Villas opened in 2003 on the north end of Ka'anapali (next door to Honua Kai and Westin Nanea), 1,021 villas across the property, the largest all-villa-property on Maui by villa count.
+The family flagship is the Two-Bedroom Lockoff Villa, which splits into independent units when the grandparents come too.

 Best room: Two-Bedroom Lockoff Villa (the family-flexibility flagship) or One-Bedroom Suite for the smaller-family option.